wayneeseguin/graft/doc/generating-graft-with-graft.md

-## How can I generate Spruce templates with Spruce itself?
+## How can I generate graft templates with graft itself?

-There are a couple of ways to generate `spruce` templates using `spruce`.
+There are a couple of ways to generate `graft` templates using `graft`.

 ### Defferring Execution

-The `(( defer ))` operator will allow you to defer an operation to the next `spruce merge` invocation.
+The `(( defer ))` operator will allow you to defer an operation to the next `graft merge` invocation.
 For example:

 ```
 do_this_next: (( defer grab data ))